ChrisGuzman/tipCalculator/README.md

 I had to learn how to use a table view to make the app look the way I wanted it to.

 I also had to deal with the fact that Obj C does not support switching on strings in case statements.

+I learned how to add images to iOS apps

 ## License